thorinaboenke/surveytool/README.md

 # Survey Tool MVP 🚀

-This app got created as a coding challenge during a weekend following a job interview for a developer position. https://survey-t.herokuapp.com
+Created as a coding challenge during a weekend following a job interview for a developer position. https://survey-t.herokuapp.com

 ## Chose a task 🤔